bbcarchdev/liblod-php/README.md

 To run the unit tests:

 ```
+# shortcut
+./build.sh test-unit
+OR
+./build.sh

+# full
 php tools/phpunit.phar --bootstrap vendor/autoload.php tests/unit
 ```

 To run the integration tests:

 ```
+# shortcut
+./build.sh test-int

+# full
 php tools/phpunit.phar --bootstrap vendor/autoload.php tests/integration
 ```

 **Note that the integration tests work against the live [Acropolis stack](http://acropolis.org.uk/) and other LOD sites, so you will need a network connection to run them.
-They can also be somewhat fragile, as the number of statements for Acropolis resources may periodically change, depending on what's being ingested.**
+They can also be somewhat fragile, as the number of statements for Acropolis resources may periodically change, depending on what's being ingested.
+This can cause occasionally cause test failures.**

 ## Code coverage

 To generate a code coverage report for the tests, you will need to [install XDebug](https://xdebug.org/docs/install).
 Then, run:

 ```
+# shortcut
+./build.sh cov

+# full
-php tools/phpunit.phar --bootstrap vendor/autoload.php --coverage-html coverage --whitelist src tests/integration
+php tools/phpunit.phar --bootstrap vendor/autoload.php --coverage-html cov --whitelist src tests/integration
 ```

-The report can be viewed by opening `coverage/index.html` in a web browser.
+The report can be viewed by opening `cov/index.html` in a web browser.

 ## Authors